8 Vendor Selection Criteria for Choosing a VMI Provider

 Multi-vendor solutions can sometimes give you a “best of the best” scenario.
 But, more often than not, relying on a multitude of supply chain vendors leads to a patchwork approach with plenty of communication pitfalls, both between teams and software systems.
 When evaluating a potential VMI provider, you’ll also want to ask, “What else do you do?”

 For example, TrueCommerce offers a robust VMI service on our Datalliance platform.
-But, our Foundry Unified Commerce platform also includes everything from eCommerce storefront and marketplace connectivity, to integrated EDI that works with a bevy of Enterprise Resource Planning (ERP) systems, to product information management and even drop ship support that works with more than 60 global carriers.
+But, our Foundry Unified Commerce platform also includes everything from eCommerce storefront and marketplace connectivity, to integrated EDI that works with a bevy of Enterprise Resource Planning (ERP) systems, and even drop ship support for both retailers and suppliers.
 New customers can start with VMI alone, but add other resources as needed, and if they do, they’ll never need to worry about incompatible technologies or vendor disagreements.

 #8 Continuous Innovation